TashaPenwellHockingCollege/AWS-SA-Class-Notes/week 3 modules/notes.md

             6. Instance Store or Amazon EBS:  need to specify the type of storage used for storing the root volume of instance and any additional storage volume would like to have
             7. Security Group:  configure a new security group or use an exisitng one; defines which network ports traffic is allowed on
             8. Key Pair:  encryption key pair is usually also specified at launch; used for secure shell and remote desktop protocol connections to instances

+## Choosing an AMI to launch an EC2 Instance
+    * can create an AMI from EC2 instance
+    Steps:
+        1.  start w/ source AMI (from any of the 4 sources).  launch an EC3 instance from the AMI.
+At this point have an *unmodified instance
+        2. Connect to the instnace and configure it w/ specific OS and application settings.
+Results is referred to as *Golden Instance
+        3. Capture as a new AMI; for an EBS-backed AMI you capture it by creating a new image and AWS auto registers it for you; for instanced backed AMI, you capture it by using EC2 AMI tools to create a bundle for the instance root volume then upload the bundle into an S3 bucket then you must manually register it.
+After AMI is registered can use it to launch new instances in same AWS region.
+Think of it as a new Starter AMI
+        4.  optional. copy new AMI to other Regions; lets you launch new EC2 instances in those locations using yoru AMI
+    * another way to create AMI is to use EC2 image builder *EC2 Image Builder automates creation, management and deployment of up-to-date and compliant Golden VM Images *provides a GUI to create image-building pipelines *creates/maintains EC2 AMIs and on-premises VM images *Produces secure, validated and up-to-date images *Enforces version control
+        *benefit is can create images w/ only the essential components *reduce exposure to security vulnerabilities
+        *before use images in production, can use EC2 Image Builder to validate your images w/ tests provided by AWS or can use own tests
+    * How EC2 Image Builder Works
+        *Image Pipeline
+            Specified Source Image --> One or more added build components to customize SW installation and config --> one or mroe added hardening test (provided by AWS or custom) to verify security on the image --> Configured build schedule to specify how often the image pipeline will produce new images --> New Golden Image --> defined automated distribution details (specify to which AWS REgions to distribute the golden image)